audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

    * New support for snapping while selecting and sliding
    * Improved track focus handling and visual feedback
    * Speed improvements and handling of resizing/zooming in tracks
-   * Spectrum view may now be zoomed
+   * Spectrum view can now be zoomed.
    * New internal file cache to improve handling of project files over
      networks